Skip to main content

 Non-salaried staff

-His spouse and any minor children who live with him will also have this consideration, when, effectively working in the activity, they are not considered salaried personnel.
+His/her spouse and minor children who live with him/her will also be considered as such when, while actually working in the activity, they are not considered salaried personnel.

 1. Businessman

 As a general rule, the employer will be counted as a non-salaried person (1,800 hours).
-In those cases in which dedication of less than 1,800 hours/year can be accredited for objective reasons, such as retirement, disability, plurality of activities or temporary closure of the operation, the effective time dedicated to the activity will be computed.
+In those cases where it can be proven that less than 1,800 hours/year have been dedicated due to objective reasons, such as retirement, disability, multiple activities or temporary closure of the operation, the actual time dedicated to the activity will be counted.

-In these cases, for the quantification of the tasks of management, organization and planning of the activity and, in general, those inherent to the ownership of the same, the entrepreneur will be computed in 450 hours/year, except when effective dedication is proven. higher or lower.
+In these cases, for the quantification of the tasks of management, organization and planning of the activity and, in general, those inherent to the ownership of the same, the entrepreneur will be computed at 450 hours/year, except when a higher or lower effective dedication is accredited.

-Non-salaried personnel with a degree of disability equal to or greater than 33% will be counted at 75%.
+Non-salaried staff with a disability level equal to or greater than 33% will be counted at 75%.

 2. Spouse and minor children

 When the spouse or minor children are considered non-salaried personnel, the person who works in the activity for at least 1,800 hours/year will be counted as a non-salaried person.
-If the number of hours of work in the year has been lower, the proportion between the number of hours actually worked in the year and 1,800 will be estimated as the amount of the non-salaried person.
-When there is a degree of disability equal to or greater than 33%, they will be computed at 75 percent.
+If the number of hours worked in the year has been lower, the amount of the non-salaried person will be estimated as the proportion between the number of hours actually worked in the year and 1,800.
+When there is a degree of disability equal to or greater than 33%, it will be computed at 75 percent.

-As long as the owner of the activity is fully counted (before applying, if applicable, the disability reduction) and there is no more than one salaried person, the program will count the spouse and minor children who have non-salaried status. , at 50 percent.
-This reduction will be carried out, where appropriate, after having applied the corresponding reduction for the degree of disability equal to or greater than 33 percent.
+As long as the activity holder is counted in full (before applying, where applicable, the reduction for disability) and there is no more than one salaried person, the program will count the spouse and minor children who are not salaried, at 50 percent.
+This reduction will be applied, where appropriate, after applying the corresponding reduction for the degree of disability equal to or greater than 33%.

 Salaried staff

-In particular, the spouse and minor children of the business owner who live with him or her will be considered salaried personnel, provided that, with the appropriate employment contract and affiliation to the general Social Security regime, they work regularly and continuously in the business activity carried out. by the owner.
+In particular, the spouse and minor children of the employer who live with him will be considered salaried personnel, provided that they have the appropriate employment contract and are affiliated to the general Social Security system, and that they work regularly and continuously in the business activity carried out by the owner.

-Students of specific vocational training who complete the mandatory training module in workplaces will not be counted as salaried persons .
-Personnel hired as interns must be counted as salaried personnel.
+Vocational training students who complete the compulsory training module in workplaces will not be counted as salaried persons.
+Staff hired as interns must be counted as salaried staff.

 Calculation of salaried personnel

-Salaried personnel under nineteen years of age and those who provide their services under an apprenticeship or training contract will be counted as 60 per 100 .
-40 per 100 will be counted for salaried personnel who are a person with a disability, with a degree of disability equal to or greater than 33 per 100.
+Salaried personnel under nineteen years of age and those providing their services under an apprenticeship or training contract will be counted at % the total.
+Salaried personnel who are disabled people, with a degree of disability equal to or greater than 33%, will be counted as 40 percent

-These reductions of 60% and 40% are incompatible with each other.
+These 60% and 40% reductions are incompatible with each other.